ravivamsi/developertools/readme.md

 -- Dummy Data Generators

 Mobile Applications:
--- News - OnTrack - iOS and Android
+-- News - OnTrack - iOS and Android - Completed
 -- Dictionary and Abbrevation  - iOS and Android
 -- Bible, Quran and Mahabharath  - iOS and Android
 -- Currency  - iOS and Android
 -- VIN  - iOS and Android
+-- Holidays

 If you have questions or need help with any of the above services.
 Feel free to reach me